les-traducteurs-agiles/les-traducteurs-agiles.github.io/_drafts/2018-03-12-le-developpement-en-double-voies.markdown

 ### OK, it’s really 3 kinds of work…

-### OK, c'est en fait 3 différentes sortes de travail …
+### OK, c'est en fait 3 types de travail différents …

 To actually start building work software, you’ll need to make a lot of tactical design decisions.
 These may not be the risky decisions that need validation, but they still need to be made.
 It’s often designers that need to spend time ahead of development to refine and finish design work in preparation for writing code.